Sara Gilbert Says Goodbye To ‘The Talk’ In Tears After Nine Years With The CBS Show

 “I hate doing this… Coming every day, seeing Sara.
 She can read me, I can read her.
 If there’s anything on my mind, I tell Sara.
 Now… I won’t have Sara here.”

-She went on to elaborate why she felt the way she did.
+She went on to elaborate on why she felt the way she did.

-Sharon said that while her husband, Ozzie Osborne, was sick, Sara went out of her way to cheer up the aging rocker.
+Sharon said that while her husband, Ozzy Osborne, was sick, Sara went out of her way to cheer up the aging rocker.
 Mrs. O named how her colleague would “find little things” that she knew would enjoy.
+Sara would buy them for him, being that he’s a person who “considers her a friend too.”

-Then Sharon broke the tension, saying that she and Ozzie just live down the road from Sara, meaning they will definitely get together again.
+Then Sharon broke the tension, saying that she and Ozzy just live down the road from Sara, meaning they will definitely get together again.

 In fact, Sara Gilbert will most likely continue to see Sharon Osbourne and the rest of The Talk crew after she leaves her chair as a permanent commentator.
 For those who can’t handle seeing her leave, just remember that this well-worn morning show is always open to a good guest host, and Sarah says she is always open and looking forward to coming back on that basis.